Cartagena Rooftop

 Sharing is caring!

-To get through this flightless period, I have been working on improving my Spanish and generally learning languages (Japanese is up first).
-After all, what better feeling than knowing that when I eventually (please) get to another country, I can actually speak in the local language?!
+I have been working on improving my Spanish and just started French.
+Why, you ask?
+What better feeling than knowing that when I get to another country, I can actually speak the local language?!
 With loads of grammatical errors and an accent that will get me laughed at, BUT STILL.

-In my experience, even knowing some basics in a country’s local language will help you out immensely.
+In my experience, even knowing some basics in a country’s local language will help you chat with locals.
 People react to you differently.
 Simply knowing that you made a decent effort to communicate with them gets you a whole different reception and connection upon arrival.

 Practicing Spanish in Argentina